Hansjörg Haber: Studies and family

-After graduating from Atlantic College in Wales, he studied economics at the University of Munich, where he also worked as a research assistant before joining the German Foreign Service.
+After graduating from Atlantic College in Wales, he studied economics at LMU Munich, where he also worked as a research assistant before joining the German Foreign Service.
 He held diplomatic roles in Paris, Bern, Moscow, Manila, and Ankara, Beirut, Cairo, Prague, Sana'a, in the German Federal Foreign Office in Bonn and Berlin, and various roles for the European Union.

 He is married to the diplomat Emily Haber, with whom he has two children.